Sinach: Performance

-In one of recent chats with music journalist Motolani Alake of Pulse Nigeria, Sinach reveals how God arrested her into gospel ministration through Pastor Chris Oyakhilome's anointing.
+In one of the recent chats with music journalist Motolani Alake of Pulse Nigeria, Sinach reveals how God arrested her into gospel ministration through Pastor Chris Oyakhilome's anointing.

-On December 22, 2020, at the third ceremony of African Entertainment Awards USA, she won the Best Gospel Artist award.
+On 22 December 2020, at the third ceremony of African Entertainment Awards USA, she won the Best Gospel Artist award.

+In 2022, she won the ABGMA International Artist of the Decade and Song of the Decade Awards.

+In November 2024, she held and ministered coupled with other Nigerian Gospel Ministers like Moses Bliss, Tope Alabi, Mr M and Revelation at a Night of Worship in Abuja with thousands of worshippers in attendance.

+Philanthropy

+Sinach and her husband launched the Joseph and Sinach Foundation which had its first medical outreach in Abia State, Nigeria in collaboration with Emzor Pharmaceuticals and the State Government.
+The initiative provided free healthcare to 700 persons.

 Albums

-In February 2021, Sinach announced the release of her 12th Studio album, titled, GREATEST LORD which features several high profiled Gospel artists such as Maranda Curtis, Darlene Zschech, Nathaniel Bassey, Panam Percy Paul, Micah Stampley, Leeland and Jekalyn Carr.
+Sinach has released 14 albums in total.